eBay Rules Survival Guide for Beginners

 - Trying purposefully to inconvenience or harm someone in any way (including financially)

 - Using “the system” in to gain a trading advantage that others don't have

 - Trying to mislead or take advantage of your trading partner in any way

 - Gaining at someone else's expense without their permission

-Keep these general rules in mind at all times while trading on eBay and remember to ask yourself at every moment whether you'd be proud of your trading practices if your parents, your children, and/or other members of your community were to find out about them.
-Keep your hands clean and you'll stay in good stead on eBay for a long time to come—without having to carry around a detailed rulebook.
+Keep these general rules in mind while trading on eBay.
+Keep your nose clean, and you'll stay in good standing on eBay for a long time to come—without having to carry around a detailed rule book.